 The guiding principle and prayer of this Nation has been, is now, and shall ever be 'IN GOD WE TRUST.'"

 A profound message to pastors is that the most important thing is to bring people to Christ; but the second most important thing is to preserve the freedom to do the most important thing.

 President John F. Kennedy worded it this way, February 9, 1961:

 "This country was dedicated to ... two propositions.

 ...
 The Puritans and the Pilgrims of my own section of New England, the Quakers of Pennsylvania, the Catholics of Maryland, the Presbyterians of North Carolina, the Methodists and Baptists who came later,

 all shared these two great traditions which, like silver threads, have run through the warp and the woof of American History ...

-Read as PDF ...
+Download as PDF ...
 John F. Kennedy shot.
-Did he & others warn of Deep State & Socialist threat to America?
+What did he & others warn about the Deep State Socialist threat?